AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/headless/graphql-api/graphql-optimization.md

 >[!NOTE]
 >
->A filtragem híbrida de AEM requer a atualização dos fragmentos de conteúdo existentes
+>A Filtragem híbrida do AEM exige a atualização dos fragmentos de conteúdo existentes

 **Mais referências**